-- If the rate monotonic period is running, the calling task will be blocked for the remainder of the outstanding period and, upon completion of that period, the period will be reinitiated with the specified period. - If the rate monotonic period is not currently running and has not expired, it is initiated with a length of period ticks and the calling task returns immediately. - If the rate monotonic period has expired before the task invokes the rtems_rate_monotonic_period directive, the period will be initiated with a length of period ticks and the calling task returns immediately with a timeout error status.
+- If the rate monotonic period is running, the calling task will be blocked for the remainder of the outstanding period and, upon completion of that period, the period will be reinitiated with the specified period. - If the rate monotonic period is not currently running and has not expired, it is initiated with a length of period ticks and the calling task returns immediately.

+• If the rate monotonic period has expired before the task invokes the rtems_rate_monotonic_period directive, the period will be initiated with a length of period ticks and the calling task returns immediately with a timeout error status.

-18.3.3 Obtaining a Period's Status
+19.3.3 Obtaining the Status of a Period